MarlinFirmware/MarlinDocumentation/README.md

 git checkout master -b doc-mashed_potatoes
 ```

 Inside the `_docs` folder, add the new file `mashed-potatoes.md` and let flow all your creativity into it.
-When you feel your masterpiece is ready to be shared with the world, commit the changes and push them up to **your MarlinDocumentation fork**.
+When you feel your masterpiece is ready to be shared with the world, commit the changes and push them up to **your Marlin Documentation fork**.
 This is done most easily from within the GitHub Desktop app, but here are the command line commands for reference:

 ```sh
 git add mashed-potatoes.md